geekusa/nlp-text-analytics/README.md

 _cleantext_
 > #### Description
-> Tokenize and normalize text (remove punctuation, digits, change to base_word).
-Different options result in better and slower cleaning. base_type="lemma_pos" being the slowest option, base_type="lemma" assumes every word is a noun, which is faster but still results in decent lemmatization.
+> Tokenize and normalize text (remove punctuation, digits, change to base\_word).
+Different options result in better and slower cleaning. base\_type="lemma\_pos" being the slowest option, base\_type="lemma" assumes every word is a noun, which is faster but still results in decent lemmatization.
 Many fields have a default already set, textfield is only required field.
-By default results in a multi-valued field which is ready for used with mvexpand.
+By default results in a multi-valued field which is ready for used with stats count by.
 > #### Syntax
 > \* | cleantext textfield=\<field> [default\_clean=\<bool>] [remove\_urls=\<bool>] [remove\_stopwords=\<bool>] [base\_word=\<bool>] [base\_type=\<string>] [mv=\<bool>] [pos\_tagset=\<string>]
 > ##### Required Arguments